 Selena and CCD were formally recognized at the DSF Graduation Celebration, where VP for Academic Affairs & Provost, Dr. Rhonda Epper, accepted the award on behalf of the College.

 “I am so proud of CCD alumna Selena Ordonez,” said Dr. Epper.
 “She has overcome many obstacles but has stayed the course.
-Her persistence and determination are paving the way to a great future.
-Our continued thanks to Denver Scholarship Foundation for their continued support of our students!”
+Her persistence and determination are paving the way for a great future.
+Our continued thanks to the Denver Scholarship Foundation for their continued support of our students!”

 Nathaniel Easley, DSF’s former Chief Executive Office shared, “We are honored to call CCD our partner and would like to congratulate them for the strides they have made towards ensuring the success of our Scholars.”